1. Blog

 Whether allergic or sensitive, it’s not just the ingredients in your dog’s food that can cause a reaction.
 Some dogs are sensitive to the additives, chemicals, or preservatives found in processed commercial foods.
 Simply switching to a healthy, balanced whole-food diet may help with skin problems.

-With so many products on the market, knowing what to look for in an anti-itch shampoo and how to promote healthy skin through nutrition can help you address soothe itchy skin and provide your dog with lasting relief.
+With so many products on the market, knowing what to look for in the right shampoo and how to promote healthy skin through nutrition can help you address soothe itchy skin and provide your dog with lasting relief.